csaye/coding-challenges/readme.md

 A collection of common coding challenges in various languages.

+## BinaryDecimal

+Takes a binary number input from the console and prints the integer representation of that binary number.

+Languages: C#, C++, Java, Python

 ## DecimalBinary

 Takes an integer input from the console and prints the binary representation of that integer.